Day School Initiative ©

-The Center for Israel Education (CIE) announces Israel Education Grant for Jewish Day Schools
+Center for Israel Education (CIE) announces the Israel Education Grant for Jewish Day Schools for 2023 and beyond

 Customizing Israel Education for Your School

 As a participating school, you will decide on appropriate and attainable Israel education goals for your setting.
-CIE will help you achieve them with a tailored professional development plan.
+CIE will help you achieve those goals with a tailored professional development plan.
 Examples of goals may include, but are not limited to:

 - Boosting the Israel education curriculum before and after an Israel trip